 - 2 eggs

 - 1½ cups old-fashioned rolled oats (where to buy)

-- 1½ cups einkorn flour (where to buy) Whole wheat pastry flour may work for a substitute.
+- 1½ cups all-purpose einkorn flour (where to buy) Whole wheat pastry flour may work for a substitute.

 - 1 cup shredded carrots (about 2 medium-large carrots)